 On these streets you will find renowned bars like Double Trouble (Melantrichova 970/17) and clubs such as Temple (Michalská 29).
 This club is located in a church and is quite curious to see.
 These places are normally full of young locals and very few tourists.

 The most common drink in Prague is beer.
-If you feel like ordering a mixed drink, you will have to order the two drinks separtely and pay for them separately.
+If you feel like ordering a mixed drink, you will have to order the two drinks separately and pay for them separately.

 Bars and clubs that charge an entry fee normally cost between 50 and 200 CZK.

-Dress code: Normally the bars and clubs in Prague don’t have dress codes, but you might want to dress-up if you plan on going to Duplex.
+Dress code: Normally the bars and clubs in Prague don’t have dress codes, but you might want to dress smartly if you plan on going to Duplex.